mokdevel/DarcMods/DarcChopper/docs/P_WP_COMMANDS.md

 ## Internal commands
 * WP_UNDEFINED : Do not use
 * WP_LAND : Order chopper to do landing sequence
-* WP_RAISE : Raise from ground to lowest flight height
 * WP_HOVER : Hover at a certain altitude
 * WP_GET_OUT : Order AI to get out from the chopper
 * WP_HOVER_UP : Does the action and goes to HOVER state